gaehlerm/SoftwareEngineering/README.md

 ## Do not Repeat Yourself

+// DRY does not always have to be obeyed that stricty.
+Repeat yourself until it is clear what the acronym should be.

 You should not copy paste code.
 This violates the Do not Repeat Yourself (DRY) principle, unless you immediately remove the duplication.
 As you have duplicated code, something is not done by exactly one object but rather by two.
 Instead write a function and use the function from now on.
 This covers most cases violating the SRP.

 The DRY principle also applies to processes like building your project.
 If you have to repeat your steps there is something wrong.
 Instead you should automate the whole process.